randovania/randovania/docs/DATABASE_FORMAT.md

 ## TRICK DIFFICULTY
-The question of what difficulty should be assigned to a trick comes up frequently, and this is because it is a complex question to consider.
+The question of what difficulty a trick should be given comes up frequently, and this is because it is a complex question to consider.
 There are many aspects to consider when assigning a trick to one of the difficulty tiers.
 The tiers, and the role they serve in the database, are as follows

 #### Disabled
 This "trick" isn't a trick at all.
 Its use here is obvious to both the player and the developer, was clearly intended as a way to traverse this section, and conforms closely to the game's difficulty.
 A trick with this difficulty level can't actually be toggled off by the player - as the name might suggest, this trick may still be required even when the trick is "disabled", so you should not actually assign this difficulty to a trick.